Calling for Help

 Personal Emergency Response System (PERS) (a wearable pendant/wrist alert and base unit for obtaining assistance from a caregiver or emergency services)

-Customized paging and panic pendants, either wearable or installed throughout the home, that are paired with the SimplyHome System.
+Customized paging and panic pendants, either wearable or installed throughout the home, paired with the SimplyHome System

 What types of alerts can be sent?